-- Graffiti removal from non-municipal infrastructure where possible - Removal of illegal posters and pamphlets from public spaces and non-municipal infrastructure - The maintenance of the public spaces specifically the parks in Thibault Street, Jonkershoek Way, Water Road and Heresingel.
+- Graffiti removal from non-municipal infrastructure where possible - Removal of illegal posters and pamphlets from public spaces and non-municipal infrastructure - The maintenance of the public spaces

 The cleaning contingent will deploy the team in various areas and rotate through the SRA.
 Figure 30 illustrate the typical make-up of the urban maintenance team who will perform multiple tasks including area cleaning and urban maintenance.
 Team members can be recruited from homeless people seeking gainful employment and training can be facilitated to improve their skills and potential utilisation.
 The cleaning and urban maintenance team includes: